Red-Maximus/passport-raindrop/README.md

 # Raindrop Passport Module

-The Raindrop strategy authenticates a user based on the user's Hydro ID and verifying the user input a raindrop-generated message into the Hydro App.
+The 'raindrop' strategy authenticates a user by confirming the user has input an API-generated message into the Hydro mobile app.

 ## Installation